 For recipients without an RCS-enabled smartphone, a sent message is only delivered as a regular SMS, i.e. without the multimedia content.
 The same applies to messages sent to Apple’s iMessage.
 The first gateway APIs for RCS include this fallback function as well, so that the sending of RCS messages is not “lost” if the recipient does not have a suitable smartphone.

 Due to the way it works by now, RCS is mainly useful for personal customer contact.
 A2P messaging is still quite complicated to implement and doesn’t work too well.
 However, this is probably going to change quite soon.
-The other problem is pricing, as every network operator may charge their customers, likely per message or content sent.
+The other problem is pricing, as every network operator may charge their customers, depending on the content sent.
 It remains to be seen how this will look in detail.

 What about Apple?